Bhat-Gurunandan/ajeeb-goa/markdown/chapter03.md

 of respect, Vasuki and all snakes were appointed as protectors and guardians of the land.[^1]

-The Sahyadri Khand terms the Himalayas as Devatma (soul of the Gods) and Sahyadri as Viratma (soul of the heroes).
+The 'Sahyadri Khand' terms the Himalayas as *Devatma* (soul of the Gods) and Sahyadri as *Viratma* (soul of the heroes).
 The entire Sahyadri range does not touch the sea anywhere from River Tapi to Kanyakumari, because of Lord Parashuram’s heroic work.
 The Sapt Konkan, which Parashuram created from the North to the South includes Chiplun,